-- All wheels and wheel trim, especially aluminum and chrome plated wheels, should be cleaned regularly with a mild soap and water to prevent corrosion. - To remove heavy soil and/or excessive brake dust, use MOPAR® Wheel Cleaner or equivalent or select a non-abrasive, non-acidic cleaner.
+chrome-plated wheels, should be cleaned regularly with a mild soap and water to prevent corrosion.
+To remove heavy soil and/or excessive brake dust, use MOPAR® Wheel Cleaner or equivalent or select a nonabrasive, non-acidic cleaner.
 Do not use scouring pads, steel wool, a bristle brush, or metal polishes.
+Only MOPAR® or equivalent is recommended.
 Do not use oven cleaner.
-These products may damage the wheel's protective finish.
-Avoid automatic car washes that use acidic solutions or harsh brushes that may damage the wheel's protective finish.
-Only MOPAR® Wheel Cleaner or equivalent is recommended.
+Avoid automatic car washes that use acidic solutions or harsh brushes that may damage the wheels protective finish.

-Stain Repel Fabric Cleaning Procedure -If Equipped
+Stain Repel Fabric Cleaning Procedure - If Equipped